Notes for PPLS Applicants

 Applicants for Philosophy taught and research programmes should include a sample of their academic writing, for example an essay or article written within the last two years on a relevant philosophical topic.
 Applicants who do not have an existing piece of academic work that would be suitable should provide a short essay, approximately 2000 words, analysing a piece of philosophy they have found interesting.
 This could be an analysis of a book chapter, or a philosophy paper.

-Applicants for the MSc Cognition in Science & Society programme are also required to provide a sample of written work, the admissions panel has provided the following advice:
+Applicants for the MSc Cognition in Science & Society and MSc Linguistics programmes are also required to provide a sample of written work, the admissions panels have provided the following advice:

-- To demonstrate your suitability for this programme, please provide a sample of your written work (in English) from the last two years on a relevant topic of your choice.
-If you don't have any academic work that would be suitable, you should provide a short original essay, approximately 2,000 words, discussing some published research on human cognition (for example, a book chapter or research paper on a relevant topic in psychology, linguistics, philosophy, or computer science) that you found interesting.
+- To demonstrate your suitability for this programme, please provide a sample of your written work (in English) on a relevant topic of your choice.
+If you don't have any academic work that would be suitable, you should provide a short original essay, approximately 2,000 words, discussing some published research (for example, a book chapter or research paper on a relevant topic in psychology, linguistics, philosophy, or computer science) that you found interesting.

 The writing sample should be attached to your online application as a further relevant document in the Upload Docs section of the online system.

 If you send original documentation to the University in support of your application, the documentation will be destroyed once scanned and uploaded to your application.
 If you want the documentation returned or kept for you to collect on your arrival to the University, please provide confirmation of this.

 The access link for postgraduate applications in the University of Edinburgh sits on the relevant prospectus page for the programme.
 Links to the PPLS pages are available below, click on the programme you wish to apply for and follow the instructions from there.